Group Tutoring Vs One To One: How It Compares For Cost & Effectiveness

 What is group tutoring?

-Group tutoring is when a professional tutor works with a certain number of pupils and typically takes place in a tuition centre or classroom, very similar to a classroom we associate ourselves with.
+Group tutoring is when a professional tutor works with a certain number of pupils in a group setting and typically takes place in a tuition centre or classroom, very similar to a classroom we associate ourselves with.

-The number of pupils can vary, ranging from small group sessions being 2 or 3 pupils or groups of up to 4 or 5 pupils.
+The number of pupils in group tutoring sessions can vary, ranging from small group sessions being 2 or 3 pupils or groups of up to 4 or 5 pupils.

 It should be noted that whilst some consider groups of over 6 to still be group tuition, this is somewhat debatable and more accurately reflects group teaching.
 When groups become too big for focused attention on pupils and personalised teaching, the effect of the tutoring decreases.
 Additionally, if schools wish to use National Tutoring Programme funding, groups cannot exceed 6 pupils.

-Within group tutoring for schools, the tutor will focus on specific areas of the curriculum to deliver quality instruction focussed on the pupils’ areas of development.
+With group tutoring in schools, the tutor will focus on specific areas of the curriculum to deliver quality instruction focused on the pupils’ areas of development.
+Many schools choose to focus on core curriculum areas, including English, maths and science.
 The small groups allow for group interaction and time for individual practice where pupils work at their own pace.

 How effective is group tutoring?